neo4jrb/activegraph/docs/Setup.rst

 Generating a new app
 ^^^^^^^^^^^^^^^^^^^^

-To create a new Rails app with Neo4j as the default model mapper use ``-m`` to run a script from the Neo4j projcet and ``-O`` to exclude ActiveRecord like so:
+To create a new Rails app with Neo4j as the default model mapper use ``-m`` to run a script from the Neo4j project and ``-O`` to exclude ActiveRecord like so:

 .. code-block:: bash